 Karan Johar and his friends...

 One can swear by the enduring friendship between Karan Johar and Shah Rukh Khan.
 The duo have been together through thick and thin, on and off work and done several films together

 Kajol is a must have for filmmaker Karan Johar in all his films because he feels she is lucky for him.
 The two, however, had a bitter fallout in 2016, KJo and Kajol have worked their difference and are now fast friends again.
-Kajol even attended Hiroo Johar 75th birthday and happily posed for photos at the event
+Kajol even attended Hiroo Johar's 75th birthday and happily posed for photos at the event.

-It is a well-known fact that Karan Johar and Rani Mukerji have been best of friends since very long.
-There have been rumours that Karan Johar's favourite triumvirate - Shah Rukh Khan, Kajol and Rani Mukerji will be on the first episode of Koffee With Karan sixth season
+It is a well-known fact that Karan Johar and Rani Mukerji have been best of friends for very long.
+Karan Johar's favourite triumvirate - Shah Rukh Khan, Kajol and Rani Mukerji also appeared on Koffee With Karan's one of the episodes.

 Katrina Kaif did the item song 'Chikni Chameli' from 'Agneepath' free for buddy Karan Johar.
 In return Karan gave her an expensive gift impressed by her performance.
 That speaks volumes about their friendship, doesn't it?

 From acting to directing, producing, writing, costume designing, hosting and even judging, Karan Johar has donned several hats and how!
 On his 47th birthday, we take a look at his journey so far